jonzaro/meme/README.md

 This was my first collaborative coding project.
-I worked with two other developers to develop a meme generator using react.
+I worked with two other developers to create a meme generator using react.

 MVP:
 -Write backend express server